deltaDNA/android-sdk/README.md

 ```java
 DDNA.instance().getSettings();
 ```
-Settings can also be set during the initialisation step on the `Configuration`.
+Settings can also be set during the initialisation step on the `Configuration`, which is the recommended approach.

 ## ProGuard
 There is no need to add additional directives in your ProGuard configuration if you are setting `minifyEnabled true` for your application as the library provides its own configuration file which gets included by the Android build tools during the build process.